andreArtelt/andreArtelt.github.io/_pages/mybib-output.md

 Gewonnene erkenntnisse und künftige herausforderungen. doi:
 [10.17185/duepublico/81565](https://doi.org/10.17185/duepublico/81565).

-Szczuka, J. M., Horstmann, A. C., Szymczyk, N., Strathmann, C., **Artelt, A.**, Mavrina, L., et al. (2024).
+Szczuka, J. M., Horstmann, A. C., Szymczyk, N., Strathmann, C., Artelt, A., Mavrina, L., et al. (2024).
 Let me explain what i did or what i would have done: An empirical study on the effects of explanations and person-likeness on trust in and understanding of algorithms. in *Proceedings of the 13th nordic conference on human-computer